-Our Graduate Development Program provides recent university graduates with opportunities to work in a diverse range of fields within the newly formed Department of Communities.
-Commencing in 2010, our Program has seen 52 Graduates offered ongoing employment within the Department.
+Our Graduate Development Program provides recent university graduates with opportunities to work in a diverse range of fields within the Department of Communities.

-During the two year program, experienced professionals, peer support and a dedicated mentor will help you transition from study to employment within the Western Australian Public Sector.
+During the program, experienced professionals, peer support and a dedicated mentor will help you transition from study to employment within the Western Australian Public Sector.

-The rotational program ensures each of our graduates have a unique experience, with opportunities to work across various business streams - including but not limited to:
+The rotational program ensures each of our graduates have a unique experience, with opportunities to work across various business streams to Rotations include, but aren’t limited to:

 We hire graduates from all disciplines.
 The Department of Communities undertakes a diverse range of work and we are looking to recruit a mixture of talented graduates from a broad range of universities and academic backgrounds.
 Some of our previous graduates’ degrees include: